Course program

 Activation and degradation of fatty acids.
 Overview of ketone bodies, fatty acid biosynthesis, and the glyoxylate cycle.

-Amino acid metabolism.
+Amino acid metabolism (4 hours)

 Role and mechanism of transaminases.
 Oxidative deamination of glutamate.
 Overview of the urea cycle.
 Overview of amino acid degradation.
 Overview of the role and structure of one-carbon unit carriers (tetrahydrofolate and S-adenosylmethionine).

-Electron transport and oxidative phosphorylation.
+Electron transport and oxidative phosphorylation (2 hours)

 General overview of electron carriers.
 Overview of complexes I–IV function.
 Generation of the proton motive force.
 Structure and mechanism of ATP synthase (rotational catalysis).